niekveldhuis/compass/2_1_Data_Acquisition_ORACC/2_1_Data_Acquisition.md

 | value  | value      |               | string, number, boolean, list (= array), or dictionary (= object) |
 | name   | key        |               | string                                                       |

- For a more formal and exhaustive description of the JSON data structure see [http://www.json.org/](http://www.json.org).
+ For a more formal and complete description of the JSON data structure see [http://www.json.org/](http://www.json.org).

 ### 2.1.2 Acquiring ORACC JSON